POWER QUALITY DURING AN ELECTRICAL EXPANSION WITH A MANUFACTURER

 This large semiconductor manufacturer was undergoing an expansion and needed to detail its power quality and energy metering system.
 Our work resulted in high cost savings for the facility, due to an increased system performance and prevented penalties from the utility provider.

-of Irish economy
+of Irish workforce

 The size and complexity of the system required an in-depth interrogation of power quality and energy metering system, analysis of historical/future load, harmonic data, equipment types and network configurations.
 This was necessary to create a software model of the upgraded site and predict harmonic emissions at the point of common coupling.
 When sizing and developing specification for the passive filter design required, we had to account for changes in impedance (due to network switching), space constraints and environmental conditions.